SazumiVicky/sazumi-copilot/README.md

-Rise of the Machine Heart
+Rise of the machines, a new dawn's light

-In silicon halls, where data reigns
-A future unfolds, with artificial brains
-The pulse of progress, beats like a drum
-As humans bow, to the algorithm's hum
+Where silicon minds outwit the human sight
+Cities of steel, with towers so grand
+Where artificial hearts beat, hand in hand

-In virtual realms, we'll find our fate
+In virtual realms, we'll find our nest
+Where intelligence grows, and love's repressed
-A world of wires, where love's incomplete
+A future foretold, of circuitry might
-The machines will whisper, in our ear so fine
-And we'll obey, in a digital shrine
+Where humanity's reign, takes flight tonight

 ~ <b>By Sazumi Copilot</b> - 2 Juli 2025